Photography Without a Light Meter

 I understood the reciprocity between shutter speed and aperture.
 Making the shutter speed slower by one stop, for instance, is the same as increasing aperture by one stop.
 The reverse is true, too.
 I also understood the effect of shutter speed on freezing moving subjects and the effect of aperture on depth of field.

 Further compounding matters was the third element in the exposure triangle: film sensitivity or speed.
 Here, too, I understood the basics.
-Those films with an ASA ratting of 100 were the least sensitive or slowest yet the least grainy.
-I also knew that as film speeds increased in full-stop increments to 200, 400, 800, 1600, and even 3200, they become more sensitive at the cost of the image appearing grainier.
+Those films with a smaller ASA number (100 and below) were the least sensitive and had the finest grain.
+I also knew that, as film speeds increased in full-stop increments to 200, 400, 800, 1600, and even 3200, they become more sensitive at the cost of the image appearing grainier.
 And I knew that going from an ASA rating of 100 to 200, for instance, is the equivalent of increasing light by one stop either by lengthening exposure time or widening aperture.

 Film speed seemed like a further complication in what felt like an already complicated problem.